-The ReStore is a home improvement thrift store that sells donated new and gently used items to the general public at a significant discount.
+The ReStore is a home improvement thrift store that sells donated new and gently used items to the public at a significant discount.
 Proceeds benefit the Habitat mission and keep good, useable home materials out of the landfill.
-Greater Indy Habitat operates three ReStore locations in Indianapolis, Greenfield and Avon and can pick up your donation.
+Greater Indy Habitat operates four ReStore locations in Greenfield, West Washington, Fishers, and Avon and can pick up your donation.
 Learn more at indyrestore.com.